freedom7341/G-standards/README.md

-This repository is a collection of Garry's Mod contraption building standards regarding all types of contraptions.
+This repository is a collection of building standards regarding various types of contraptions in Garry's Mod.